MistaNewVegas/cct211-spending-tracker/readme.md

 Generate and view charts: Users can generate financial charts for different periods, including weekly, monthly, and annual reports.
 Charts help users understand trends in spending and revenue.

 ## Instructions for use
+A sample sheet has been added for demonstration's sake, the program will generate a blank sheet if launched without the sample sheet.
+Graphs will not generate until there are at least 10 entries

 ### !!!
 Please remember your password !!!
   Use default password "password" to access the preset profile and data.